Rounak-Maheshwari/marketplace-backend-api/README.md

 # Marketplace API Backend 🚀

 This is the standalone backend API engine for our marketplace application, built using Python and Django REST Framework (DRF).
-It handles user accounts, handles shopping cart updates, and registers order invoices to serve clean data to a decoupled frontend React application.
+It handles user accounts, handles shopping cart updates, and registers order to serve clean data to a decoupled frontend application.

 ---